ian-barnes/ian-barnes.github.io/_posts/2014-01-17-Midnight-silence.md

 sleep, whatever.
 And then when I was ready---not just ready but eager for interaction with other people---I'd start them all back up again.

+[^1]: Avigail coined the term *introvert overload*, referring to the state introverts get into when they don't get enough time alone.
+For more about this, look up Jung's theory of personality type and its modern expression in the Myers-Briggs Type Indicator.